 There is no specific test that can establish complete resolution of the inflammatory process in myocarditis.
 Athletes in whom the findings of acute inflammation have resolved may still harbour the risk for arrhythmias related to the resultant myocardial scar.
-Therefore, the interval between initial assessment and retesting before resumption of sports will vary on individual basis depending on the severity of the initial illness.
+Therefore, the interval between initial assessment and retesting before resumption of sports will vary on individual basis depending on the severity of the initial illness and morphologic sequelae.

 Recommendations

-1. General consensus exists that athletes with diagnosis of myocarditis should be restricted from exercise programmess for a period of 3 to 6 months, according to the clinical severity and duration of the illness, LV function at onset, and extent of inflammation on the CMR.
-This time period is considered appropriate to ensure clinical and biological resolution of the disease (3,4, 113-115).
+1. General consensus exists that athletes with diagnosis of myocarditis should be restricted from exercise programmes for a period of 3 to 6 months, according to the clinical severity and duration of the illness, LV function at onset, and extent of inflammation on the CMR.
+This time period is considered appropriate to ensure clinical and biological resolution of the disease (3,4, 118-120).
 (Class IIB; Level of Evidence C):

 2. Individuals with previous myocarditis have an increased risk for recurrence and silent clinical progression of the disease.
 Therefore, athletes with previous myocarditis should undergo a periodical re-assessment, particularly within the first two years.
 (Class IIa; Level of Evidence C):

-3. It is reasonable for athletes to resume training and competition after a myocarditis if all of the following criteria are met: a) LV systolic function has returned to the normal range. b) Serum biomarkers of myocardial injury have normalized. c) Clinically relevant arrhythmias, such as frequent or complex repetitive forms of ventricular or supraventricular arrhythmias are absent on Holter monitor and exercise ECGs.
+3. It is reasonable for athletes to resume training and competition after a myocarditis if all of the following criteria are met: a) LV systolic function has returned to the normal range. b) Serum biomarkers of myocardial injury have normalized. c) Clinically relevant arrhythmias, such as frequent or complex repetitive forms of ventricular or supraventricular arrhythmias are absent on 24-h ECG monitoring and exercise test.
 (Class IIa; Level of Evidence C):

 4. The clinical significance of persistent LGE in an asymptomatic athlete with clinically healed myocarditis is unknown, however, myocardial scar is a potential source of ventricular tachyarrhythmias (104-107).
-At present, it seems reasonable for these athletes to resume training and participate in competitive sport if LV function is preserved and in the absence of frequent or complex repetitive forms of ventricular or supraventricular arrhythmias during maximal exercise and on Holter monitor (preferably during training/competition). .
+At present, it seems reasonable for these athletes to resume training and participate in competitive sport if LV function is preserved and in the absence of frequent or complex repetitive forms of ventricular or supraventricular arrhythmias during maximal exercise and on 24-h ECG monitoring (preferably during training/competition). .
 Asymptomatic athletes with LGE, however, should remain under annual clinical surveillance.
 (Class III; Level of Evidence C):

 Pericarditis